-- (a) Date of creation or acquisition of the capital asset(s) N.A. - (b) Amount of CSR spent for creation or acquisition of capital asset N.A. - (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. - N.A. - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset) - N.A.
+- (a) Date of creation or acquisition of the capital asset(s) N.A. - Amount of CSR spent for creation or acquisition of capital asset N.A. - Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset) - N.A.